Tsugaru Kaikyō Ferry

 The Tsugaru Kaikyō Ferry (津軽海峡フェリー, Tsugaru Strait Ferry) is a privately owned ferry service crossing the Tsugaru Strait, which separates Hokkaido from Honshu.
-The ferries run two routes: Hakodate to Aomori and Hakodate to Ōma.
+The ferries run three routes: Hakodate to Aomori and Hakodate to Ōma, Muroran to Aomori.

 Routes

 Hakodate—Aomori

 This route links the Port of Hakodate in Hakodate, Hokkaido with the Port of Aomori in Aomori.
-8 round trips are made per day, with each trip taking three hours and forty minutes one way.
-The route is operated by four ships: the Blue Mermaid, Blue Dolphin, Blue Happiness, and Blue Luminous.
+6 round trips are made per day, with each trip taking three hours and forty minutes one way.
+The route is operated by four ships: the Blue Dolphin, Blue Happiness, and Blue Luminous.
 Each ship makes two round trips a day.
-With the conversion of the Seikan Tunnel from convention trains into the Hokkaido Shinkansen, this route has seen a resurgence in ridership as the cheaper alternative.
+With the conversion of the Seikan Tunnel from conventional trains into the Hokkaido Shinkansen, this route has seen a resurgence in ridership as the cheaper alternative.
 It connects Japan National Route 4 in Aomori with Japan National Route 5 in Hakodate.

 Hakodate—Ōma

 This route links Hakodate with the Port of Ōma in Ōma, Aomori.
 National Routes 279 and 338 run along this route as well.
 A trip takes ninety minutes one way, and is operated by the Daikanmaru (大函丸) with two round trips a day.